RubinDaija/epfl-ada-2019-project/README.md

 * Boundaries (https://data.cityofchicago.org/Facilities-Geographic-Boundaries/Boundaries-Community-Areas-current-/cauq-8yn6) - provides detailed latitude and longitude of each reason.
 We use this to know in which region each of our establishments is by using latitude and longitude.

 # Note
-We have seperated the cleaning part of our work with the analysis one, for the sake of keeping our notebook a bit cleaner.
+We have separated the cleaning part of our work with the analysis one, for the sake of keeping our notebook a bit cleaner.
 Hence our repository has two files.
 The dba_name_cleanup.py is a python script which cleans the database entries and saves the result as a file.
 The Analysis.ipynb represents our complete analysis into one notebook.

 Everyone from the team provided an equal amount of contribution to this project.